kanishka1912/Arthrex-Assignment/README.md

 The project can be directly build and deployed on Android as well as iOS The **Pixel Spread** attribute inside **Particle Instantiator** class can be changed based on the device type mostly for iphones 13 and above should be 3 or more and for older gen android devices should be 4 or more.
-The code is divided into three major classes **Particle Instantiater** - To be available on tracked image prefab **TouchInputHandler** - Drag and drop in scene to raycast on instantiated spheres / particles **ResetPosition** - To be added on instantiated sphere to create a bounce effect
+The code is divided into three major classes **Particle Instantiater** - To be available on tracked image prefab, Source or trakable image size kept to low 64 * 64 pixels **TouchInputHandler** - Drag and drop in scene to raycast on instantiated spheres / particles **ResetPosition** - To be added on instantiated sphere to create a bounce effect